Overview

 Assignment locking |

 Assignment locking is supported.
-When the teacher locks the assignment, students will still be able to make changes in Google, but submissions can no longer be pushed into the Schoology assignment submission pane. |
+When the teacher locks the assignment, students will still be able to make changes in the Google material, but submissions can no longer be pushed into the Schoology assignment submission pane. |

 Locking the assignment in Schoology is not supported.
 If teachers lock the assignment in Schoology, this will not have an effect. |